-Approved to begin on and end no later than
+Approved to begin on and end no later th han 11 0

 Dean's Signature Date

 APPENDIX F - LEAVE OF ABSENCE FORM FOR FINANCIAL AID

 LEAVE OF ABSENCE FORM for FINANCIAL AID

 This form is for financial aid purposes only and does not represent an approved leave of absence for academic purposes.
 The purpose of this form is to certify that you are aware of the financial aid implications of a leave of absence.